pburglin/aws101/README.md

 8. Yarn and JHipster:

-NOTE: On Macs you can install Node with Brew:
+NOTE: On Macs you can install Yarn and JHipster with Brew:
 ```
 brew install yarn
 yarn global add yo